tremor-rs/tremor-www-docs/docs/workshop/examples/38_polling_alerts/README.md

 # Polling

-This example demonstrates using Tremor to periodically poll a datasource (we use influx as it can easiely generate data) and make decisions based on the results - in our case alert on low CPU or memory.
+This example demonstrates using Tremor to periodically poll a data source (we use influx as it can quickly generate data) and make decisions based on the results - in our case alert us on low CPU or memory.

-We will not dive deep into the query used, or the alerts defined as they're only supporting elements to the story we're trying to tell here: periodic, reactive workflows.
-To this end we leverage a good bit of the configuration introduced in [the influx example](../11_influx/README.md).
+We will not dive deep into the query used or the alerts defined as they're only supporting elements to the story we're trying to tell here: periodic, reactive workflows.
+To this end, we leverage a good bit of the configuration introduced in [the influx example](../11_influx/README.md).

 ## Environment

-As mentioned above we reuse a lot of the influx logic so we ignore the following artifacts:
+As mentioned above, we reuse a lot of the influx logic, so we ignore the following artifacts:

 - onramp: `udp-input`
 - offramp: `influx-output`